zpincus/IOTool/README.md

 **Read a pin's value**: `rd pin` (read digital) and `ra pin` (read analog) read the value on a given pin and output the value as `0` or `1` for digital reads, or a value in the range [0, 1023] for analog.
-The analog value returned equals (1023*v-pin)/v-ref, where v-pin is the voltage on the pin, and v-ref is the reference voltage chosen by the `aref` or `avcc` commands (see below).
 For digital reads, the wait time (above) is used to determine whether the pin is stable before returning a reading.
 To disable this check, set wait time to 0.
+For digital reads, the interal pull-up resistor is enabled. for analog reads, value returned equals (1023*v-pin)/v-ref, where v-pin is the voltage on the pin, and v-ref is the reference voltage chosen by the `aref` or `avcc` commands (see below).
 NB: Not all pins can be used for analog input (see pin information below).

 **Delay a given interval:** `dm ms` (delay milliseconds) and `du us` (delay micoseconds), where 0 ≤ _ms_ < 2^16 and 0 ≤ _us_ < 2^15.
 Note: these